Champs (British band)

 Champs are a UK based band formed of two brothers, Michael and David Champion.

 History

-Their first album, Down Like Gold, was released in 2014.
+Their first album, Down Like Gold, was released in 2014, and recorded in the small coastal town of Ventnor located on the southern shore of the Isle of Wight.

 Their second album, Vamala, was released in 2015.

 Their third album, The Hard Interchange, was released in September 2019.
 The album was created over a span of three years.